 4-4.50pm: Breakout Panels

-Breakout 4 – Youth: the overlooked face of family violence
+Breakout 4 – Youth: the overlooked face of family violence (Main Room)

 The Royal Commission into Family Violence found young people are often overlooked as “silent victims” of family violence.
 How do we create more response pathways for young people escaping violence.